roberttidey/RPi_Cam_Web_Interface/README.md

 file must be updated to use new scheme.
 Version bumped to 4.4.1R Now includes annotation in new naming scheme.
-Added gmt offset into schedule settings and display current sunrise/sunset
+Added gmt offset into schedule settings and display current sunrise/sunset Allow gmt offset to be specified by a timezone string